‘American Gods’ season two: Come and worship!

 American Gods is one of those rare adaptations that managed not only to capture the spirit of the book on which it was based but actually enhance the source material.
 This was helped, no doubt, by author Neil Gaiman serving as a producer on the show.

-The second season premiered on March 10th.
-Here are the highlights of everything you might have missed from this nation of immigrants.
+While we wait for season three to premiere in 2020, here are the highlights of everything you might have missed from the second season’s nation of immigrants.

 Shadow (Ricky Whittle) ended the first season as a believer.
 He believes in Mr. Wednesday, he believes in Easter and her bunnies, he believes in it all.
 The first season was an intricate character study of a man at his lowest, completely without faith, who finds the ability to worship again.

 Shadow’s relationship with Mr. Wednesday is at the heart of the story, and it will be interesting to see how his newfound faith is challenged by the revelation that his suffering resulted directly from Wednesday’s interference.